sibutrip/WorstContactsAppEver/README.md

 * I can implement Accessibility features
 * I can use the accessibility inspector in xcode
 * I can structure an app localization using xcode
-* I can understand and completing user stories
+* I can understand and complete user stories
-* I can track progress using a backlog and board

 ## User Stories (Tasks)
 Implement these user stories, starting with the ones that are highest priority for your app.